Tensor Neural Network and Its Numerical Integration: Numerical examples

 \subsection{Eigenvalue problem with harmonic oscillator}

 In the second example, the potential function is defined as (\ref{harmonic oscillator}).
 Then the exact smallest eigenvalue and eigenfunction are

-Then we test ultra-high-dimensional cases with $d=128,256,512$, respectively.
-Although the usual problem doesn't have such a high dimension, it is important to point out that since the TNN structure (\ref{def_TNN}) includes the compound of $d$ terms, in ultra-high-dimensional cases, numerical instability may occur.
-To avoid this problem, we do a suitable scale for each dimension of TNN at the initialization step.
 As the first example in Section \ref{Section_laplace}, high-dimensional cases with $d=5,10,20$ and ultra-high-dimensional cases with $d=128, 256, 512$ are also tested, respectively.
-We truncate the computational domain from $\mathbb R^d$ to $[-5,5]^d$, use 100 equal subintervals and 16 Gauss points quadrature scheme for the cases of $d=5, 10, 20$, and 50 equal subintervals and 4 Gauss points quadrature scheme for $d=128, 256, 512$.
-The Adam optimizer is employed to train TNN of the same size as the first example but with a bigger learning rate of $0.01$ and $0.001$ for high-dimensional cases and ultra-high-dimensional cases, respectively.
-Numerical results for $d=5, 10, 20$ are shown in Figure \ref{fig_harmonic_high} and Table \ref{table_harmonic_high} and that for $d=128, 256, 512$ are shown in Figure \ref{fig_harmonic_ultra_high} and Table \ref{table_harmonic_ultra_high}.
+We truncate the computational domain from $\mathbb R^d$ to $[-5,5]^d$, use 100 equal subintervals and 16 Gauss points quadrature scheme for all cases.
+The Adam optimizer is employed to train TNN of the same size as the first example but with learning rate of $0.01$ and $0.003$ for high-dimensional cases and ultra-high-dimensional cases, respectively. \revise{For high-dimensional cases, the Adam optimizer is used with $100000$ steps}. \revise{For ultra-high-dimensional cases, we use the Adam optimizer in the first 50000 steps and then the L-BFGS in the subsequent 10000 steps to produce the final results.} Numerical results for $d=5, 10, 20$ are shown in Figure \ref{fig_harmonic_high} and Table \ref{table_harmonic_high} and that for $d=128, 256, 512$ are shown in Figure \ref{fig_harmonic_ultra_high} and Table \ref{table_harmonic_ultra_high}.
 Since we truncate the computational domain, it is reasonable that the final relative errors are a little worse than the examples of the Laplace eigenvalue problem.
 There should exist some room for improving the accuracy.